 - Travel Risk Assessment:

-If you are planning a trip abroad please complete a Travel Risk Assessment form (one appointment per traveler) with details of your proposed journey, when complete hand it in or post to reception.
+If you're planning a trip abroad please complete our Travel Risk Assessment form with details of your proposed journey, when complete hand it in or post to reception.

 - Travel Appointment:

-Once you have submitted your form, please book a travel clinic appointment with the nurse.
+Once you have submitted your form, please wait at least 7 days, then contact the surgery to arrange an appointment with the nurses.

 - Allow Plenty of Time: